Sponsors, investigators and other key study roles

 In some countries the Principal Investigator is referred to as the Site Investigator or Co-investigator.

 Trial Managers or Coordinators have the responsibility of the day to day coordination and management of their allocated studies and trials.
-This involves working with the investigators to develop all study documents, arrange submissions, managing the TMF and any study/trial administration and coordination requirements.
+This involves working with the investigators to develop all study documents, arrange submissions, manage the Trial Master File (TMF) and any study/trial administration and coordination requirements.
 The Trial Manager or Coordinator also works closely with research sites to facilitate set-up and to ensure smooth running of the trial.

 Many trials are supported by a Clinical Trials Unit or Centre (CTU/CTC).
 CTUs or CTCs are specialist units or institutions that usually support all aspects of clinical trials, including oversight, monitoring, statistics, data hosting and data management, pharmacovigilance and reporting.
 Many sponsors consider support by an accredited CTU or CTC a condition to sponsorship.